keshgurung/Project-3-OneDayIn/README.md

 This was my first time working as a group using Git, therefore I had a lot of issues with merging branches and pushing them into the main branch.

-Using express framework to link recommendation to the owner only and to make sure owner only can do the CRUD functionality, was a major challenge in our backend project.
+Using express framework to link recommendation to the owner only and to make sure owner only can do the CRUD functionality, was a major challenge in our project's backend.

 Another major challenge of the project was to authorize the user's identity and display the user information on the frontend.